Hiring an Attorney FAQ

 5) How do I prepare to meet with a lawyer?

-At Freeman Injury Law, we offer free consultations to perspective clients to help determine if we can help.
-You should be as prepared as possible when meeting with our Fort Lauderdale attorneys or with any perspective lawyer who you are considering working with.
+At Freeman Injury Law, we offer free consultations to prospective clients to help determine if we can help.
+You should be as prepared as possible when meeting with our West Palm Beach injury lawyers or with any prospective lawyer who you are considering working with.
 Have a list of names, dates and relevant events in your case.
 If you have medical records, police reports and other information that supports your version of events or that sheds light on how your injury happened, you should bring this documentation to the meeting with you as well.

 6) What questions should I ask before working with an attorney?